Multi-touch attribution for Shopify

 A customer's path: Meta ad on day −10, Instagram influencer link on day −8, email on day −3, then orders for $100 on day 0.
 The model you pick decides which channel gets credit for that revenue.

-Switching models in Ordinary doesn't re-pull anything.
+Switch models with one click.
 Every touchpoint is already on file; the dropdown just changes how credit gets assigned.

 Plus the full funnel — so you know where customers are dropping out.